spiritu-santi/Shortfalls/README.md

 Files needed to run the results from:

 - Ramírez-Barahona S, Cuervo-Robayo AP, Magallón S. 2023.
 Assessing digital accessible botanical knowledge and priorities for (re)exploration and discovery of plant diversity across Mesoamerica.
+New Phytologist

 ## R script
 The repository follows the file system of the R project (NewPhytol_KEW.Rproj).
 All directories are needed to properly run the functions.